popgenmethods/ldpop/README.md

   * Not required for computing lookup tables for LDhat/LDhelmet.
   * Required for posterior sampling of 2-locus ARGs.

-To install, in the top-level directory of ldpop (where "setup.py" lives), type
+To install, in the top-level directory of LDpop (where "setup.py" lives), type
 ```
 pip install .
 ```